 Both characteristics of target persons and perceivers shape the process of impression formation.
 Among these characteristics, target individuals’ gender and perceivers’ expectations about gender (e.g., gender stereotypes) play a key role.
-In recent work, using dimensionality reduction and data-driven face modeling, I found that when targets are women, people’s impressions of the targets are more simplified (e.g., higher correlations among the impressions of warmth, dominance, attractiveness, happiness, emotional stability, and so on) and are more highly tied to overall positivity/negativity than when the targets are men (Oh, Dotsch, Porter, & Todorov, under review).
+In recent work, using dimensionality reduction and data-driven face modeling, I found that when targets are women, people’s impressions of the targets are more simplified (e.g., higher correlations among the impressions of warmth, dominance, attractiveness, happiness, emotional stability, and so on) and are more highly tied to overall positivity/negativity than when the targets are men (Oh, Dotsch, Porter, & Todorov, 2019).
 Further, when perceivers are more willing to endorse gender stereotypes, they show more simplified impressions of women.
 This line of research informs us about the importance of social categories and individual differences in social perception.

 People tend to have less differentiated impressions of women than of men (y-axis represents the level of correlations among impressions; each dot denotes the level of correlations between a pair of impression ratings).

 Data-driven modeling (Jack & Schyns 2017) can be used to identify not only the visual information underlying specific impressions but also the visual information that drives both perceptual and neural responses to social stimuli.
 Shuo Wang and I analyzed electrocorticographic (ECoG) responses to faces and showed that different types of social information (e.g., race, age, social impressions) are represented in different brain areas in different stages of processing.
 This line of research informs us about the processing of socially salient information over time and the prioritization of visual information in the visual system.